(20 Dec '13)

-When Amma heard about the tragedy she announced a 2 million USD relief- and rehabilitation package to provide relief and long-term support to the victims of the disaster.
+When Amma heard about the tragedy she announced one million USD relief- and rehabilitation package to provide relief and long-term support to the victims of the disaster.

 Amma sent Swami Ramakrishnananda Puri to visit the affected areas in order to assess the situation on the ground.
 On his four day trip Swami was accompanied by devotees from Japan and Singapore, and joined by Senator Jamby Madregal in Manila.

 After arriving in Manila, the team took a military aircraft to Tacloban City in the province Leyte.
 They visited a local indoor stadium, which provided shelter to 3000 people.
 Along with Swamiji and Senator Jambi, the volunteers distributed cooked food to the people, who had lost everything in the cyclone.
 It was the first time after almost a month that the victims received cooked food, which gave them back a smile on their face.

 In another relief camp Swamiji met Mr. Petilla, Governor of Levte Province to discuss the ongoing rehabilitation operations.
 He also took part in the main relief operation meetings at the residence of Congressman Mr. Martin Romualdez, and joined one of the relief operations officers in a helicopter ride to get an areal view of the situation.